Fortran: Portability

-Obsolete variants
+Historical variants

+Manufacturer versions

 Until the Fortran 66 standard was developed, each compiler supported its own variant of Fortran.
 Some were more divergent from the mainstream than others.

-The first Fortran compiler set a high standard of efficiency for compiled code.
-This goal made it difficult to create a compiler so it was usually done by the computer manufacturers to support hardware sales.
-This left an important niche: compilers that were fast and provided good diagnostics for the programmer (often a student).
-Examples include Watfor, Watfiv, PUFFT, and on a smaller scale, FORGO, Wits Fortran, and Kingston Fortran 2.
+One of the most prominent textbooks of the time, Daniel D. McCracken's A Guide to FORTRAN IV Programming (1965), devoted a full two-page matrix of 24 feature differences versus 29 manufacturer-and-computer versions.
+Another textbook author from that era, John M. Blatt, despaired of doing the same, writing that "manufacturers tend to consider 'their own' FORTRAN as a selling point, and as soon as one dialect of FORTRAN acquire some 'gimmick' or other, other dialects try to go it one better."
+Nonetheless, Fortran programs were far more portable than assembly languages ones, and in practice those familiar with one manufacturer's Fortran could straighforwardly adapt themselves to that of a different manufacturer.

 Fortran 5 was marketed by Data General Corp from the early 1970s to the early 1980s, for the Nova, Eclipse, and MV line of computers.
 It had an optimizing compiler that was quite good for minicomputers of its time.
 The language most closely resembles FORTRAN 66.

 FORTRAN V was distributed by Control Data Corporation in 1968 for the CDC 6600 series.
 The language was based upon FORTRAN IV.

 Univac also offered a compiler for the 1100 series known as FORTRAN V. A spinoff of Univac Fortran V was Athena FORTRAN.